3dawy/Embedded_System_Concepts/README.md

 API like the second bootloader to make another task and at the end of it calls the app main function.

+--Define the vector table fault and exceptions with weak attributes give the app opportunity to implement its routine in the module without editing in the startup.